 Still, it is integral for the caretaker to be an expert in this regard.

 Sometimes you find yourself in a staring contest with a cow.

-This is a unique experience that may feel bizarre and scary at the same time.
+This is a unique experience that may feel bizarre and scary simultaneously.

 Staring cows are usually not dangerous, but the possibility of unwanted incidents always exists.

 Reasons Why Cows Stare At You:

-1. Out Of Curiosity
+1. Cows Stare At You Out Of Curiosity

-Cows are curious creatures.
-They are much interested in analyzing their social and physical environment.
-Not just their living space.
+They are interested in analyzing their social and physical environment, not just their living space.

 2. They Feel Threatened

 Cows don’t usually stare at humans, but when they feel threatened, they do.